 Code Flow

-OAuth 2 consists of many different types of flows.
-Many of those have various permutations and extensions that can be used.
-The most popular of all these is the code flow.
-This is a message exchange pattern used by web-based applications.
-These apps are ones that have a back-end or use a traditional approach to web application development.
-Because such applications reside on a server, it is possible to issue this client a secret or other kind of credential which it can keep safe.
-Such clients are referred to as "private" ones.
+The most popular OAuth 2 flow is the code flow.
+The code flow is a message exchange pattern used by web-based applications.
+These apps are ones that have a backend or use a traditional approach to web application development.
+Because such applications reside on a server, it is feasible to issue the client a secret or other kind of credential which it can keep safe.
+Such clients are referred to as confidential or private clients.

-In this tutorial, we'll explain how this flow works and how to configure it in the Curity Identity Server.
-We'll also explain the common extensions that can be made to this flow and discuss when and why you may use them.
+In this tutorial, you will learn how the code flow works and how to configure it in the Curity Identity Server.
+The tutorial also explains the common extensions that can be made to this flow and discuss when and why you may use them.

 Overview